calicratis19/SDC/CarND-Vehicle Detection and Tracking/Readme.md

 ![alt text][image11]

 The model performs realtime prediction on the video.
 With my model I achieved 26FPS.
 For 50s video stream the model finishes it in 48 seconds.
+Please see from the 9th to last cell in the notebook.

 Here is the link of the pipeline applied to a video.
 I have put a darker shade on the region of the video where I ran my prediction.

 My model on project video.